Biden and Starmer are set to meet as Ukraine pushes to ease weapons restrictions

 Biden also has hinted that a change could be afoot.
 In an exchange with reporters this week about whether he was ready to ease weapons restrictions on Ukraine, he responded, “We’re working that out now.”

-Putin said Thursday that allowing long-range strikes “would mean that NATO countries, the United States, and European countries are at war with Russia. … If this is so, then, bearing in mind the change in the very essence of this conflict, we will make appropriate decisions based on the threats that will be created for us.”
+Putin said Thursday that allowing long-range strikes “would mean that NATO countries, the United States and European countries are at war with Russia.”

 His remarks were in line with the narrative the Kremlin has promoted since early in the Ukraine war, accusing NATO countries of de-facto participation in the conflict and threatening a response.

-Earlier in the year, Putin warned that Russia could provide long-range weapons to others to strike Western targets in response to NATO allies allowing Ukraine to use their arms to attack Russian territory, saying it "would mark their direct involvement in the war against the Russian Federation, and we reserve the right to act the same way."

-Starmer, in response to Putin's comments Thursday, said on his way to the U.S. that Britain does not seek any conflict with Russia.
+In response, Starmer said Thursday on his way to the U.S. that Britain does not seek any conflict with Russia.

-“Russia started this conflict," Starmer said.
-“Russia illegally invaded Ukraine.
-Russia could end this conflict straight away.”

-He added: “Ukraine has the right to self-defense and we’ve obviously been absolutely fully supportive of Ukraine’s right to self-defense — we’re providing training capability, as you know."
+“Ukraine has the right to self-defense, and we’ve obviously been absolutely fully supportive of Ukraine’s right to self-defense," he added.

-“But we don’t seek any conflict with Russia — that’s not our intention in the slightest," Starmer said.

-Ukraine's president, Volodymyr Zelenskyy, has pressed U.S. and allied military leaders to go much further.
-He argues that the U.S. must allow Ukraine to target Russian air bases and launch sites far from the border as Russia has stepped up assaults on Ukraine's electricity grid and utilities before the winter.
+Ukrainian President Volodymyr Zelenskyy has pressed U.S. and allied military leaders to allow his forces to use Western weapons to target Russian air bases and launch sites far from the border as Russia has stepped up assaults on Ukraine's electricity grid and utilities before winter.

+Zelenskyy's appeal has garnered support in U.S. and European security and diplomatic communities, including from some former U.S. generals and diplomats, U.S. lawmakers and security analysts.
+They argue that Russia's previous threats of escalation against the West have proven hollow, and that the U.S. restrictions on weapons are making it impossible for Ukraine to gain the battlefield momentum it needs.

+Even a few Ukrainian strikes with heavier weapons on military targets deeper into Russia would put more strain on Russian logistics, troops and other resources, said George Barros, a security analyst for the Institute for the Study of War.

 Zelenskyy also wants more long-range weaponry from Washington, including the Army Tactical Missile System, known as ATACMS, for strikes in Russia.

-ATACMS would not be the answer to the main threat Ukraine faces from long-range Russian glide bombs, which are being fired from more than 300 kilometers (185 miles) away, beyond the ATACMS' reach, said Lt.
-Col. Charlie Dietz, Pentagon spokesperson.
+Lt.
+Col. Charlie Dietz, Pentagon spokesperson, said ATACMS would not be the answer to the main threat Ukraine faces from long-range Russian glide bombs, which are being fired from more than 300 kilometers (185 miles) away, beyond the reach of ATACMS.

 American officials also do not believe they have enough of the weapon systems available to provide Ukraine with the number to make a substantive difference to conditions on the ground, one of the U.S. officials said.